August 24 – September 24, 2013

 About the Program

-Students will receive 5 credits which will fulfill Honors Core requirements (Interdisciplinary Studies and Social Science) or writing for Comparative Literature.
+Students will receive 5 credits which will fulfill Honors Core requirements (Interdisciplinary Studies) or CHID requirements.

 Housing in Romania